Amirul-Aizat/Amirul-Aizat/README.md

 - 👀 I'm familiar with Java, C++, CSS, HTML, Javascript, PHP and Python.
 - 🌱 I’m currently learning Software Engineering course and my current CGPA is 3.57
 - 💞️ I'm interested in developing mobile application.
-- 📫 My expertise area is UI/UX experience.
+- 📫 My expertise area is UI/UX design.
 I have basic knowledge in designing mobile and web front-end.

 <!---